 Common wisdom suggests that drinking tea is not everyone’s cup of tea.
 Instead, a lot of people prefer taking tea capsules, fat burners, and whatever convenient form of tea there is, while others are just really in love with another beverage (also sometimes known as coffee).

 Drinking tea dates back to around 2700 BCE when the Chinese used wild herbs for their medicinal value.
 Several books were written about its usage, suggesting that it was a common commodity at the time.
 In Japan, tea was once considered extremely valuable, and thus, was only drunk by the elites and the nobles.
 Tea was also popular for its calming purposes, and as such, was used by scholars to meditate and stay awake.

 Today, the global tea market has largely diversified.
-Being the second most consumed beverage in the world (water being the first), tea has over 3,000 variants.
-The most basic are black, white, pu-erh, oolong, and green which all come from the same plant called Camella sinensis.
+Being the second most consumed beverage in the world (water is the first), tea has over 3,000 variants.
+The most basic are black, white, pu-erh, oolong, and green which all come from the same plant called Camella Sinensis.
 For a time, all tea was green tea.
-It was the most basic and most natural form of tea, until oxidation processes were developed.
+It was the most basic and most natural form of tea until oxidation processes were developed.
 Hence, whether a tea becomes black, white, pu-erh, oolong or green simply depends on how the leaves are processed.

 Although most types of teas are deemed to be healthy, green tea remains to be one of the most highly regarded types of tea, especially for its varied medicinal benefits.
 The secret lies in its high concentration of catechin polyphenols, specifically epigallocatechin gallate or EGCG.